· AI

 That single observation is the whole subject of this post, because it is the moment most people learn that “scheduled” in Claude Code does not mean what they assumed.
 They picture a cron daemon and a backlog of missed runs waiting patiently to fire.
 None of that is how it works.
 Claude Code has three separate scheduling mechanisms, each one makes a different promise about reliability, and the gap between them is exactly where automation silently fails.

 So the useful way to think about Claude Code scheduled jobs is not “how do I schedule a task.”
 It is “which of the three schedulers am I using, and what does it do the moment my machine goes to sleep.”
 Answer that and the late-night surprise stops happening.
+Get it wrong and the failure is the worst kind: silent.
+The job does not error.
+It does not warn you.
+It just does not run, and you find out days later when the report you depend on is missing or, worse, when it arrives full of stale numbers and you act on them.

 The three ways to schedule